 What is measured?

 SAXS encodes structural information through the scattering intensity profile, which reflects the internal pairwise distances within the particle.
-Through indirect Fourier transformation, this information is converted into the pair distance distribution function (PDDF), a real-space representation of all distances between points inside the particle.
+Fourier transformation converts this information into the pair distance distribution function (PDDF), which represents all distances between points inside the particle.

 From the PDDF, SAXS provides: